d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 ### Higher Order Derivatives

-From the above we know enough to employ the derivative rules to find the derivative $\frac{df}{dx}$ of any function $f$.
-Indeed, the derivative function tells us how the function $f$ is changing near a point, giving the rate of change of the function $f$ at that point.
-However, the derivative function $\frac{df}{dx}$ can be viewed as a regular function, so nothing stops us from computing the derivative of $\frac{df}{dx}$ to get $\frac{d^2f}{dx^2} = \frac{df}{dx}\left(\frac{df}{dx}\right)$, the second derivative of $f$.
+Let us now do something that may on the surface seem strange.
+Take a function $f$ and compute the derivative $\frac{df}{dx}$.
+This gives us the rate of change of $f$ at any point.

+However, the derivative, $\frac{df}{dx}$, can be viewed as a function itself, so nothing stops us from computing the derivative of $\frac{df}{dx}$ to get $\frac{d^2f}{dx^2} = \frac{df}{dx}\left(\frac{df}{dx}\right)$.
+We will call this the second derivative of $f$.
 This function is the rate of change of the rate of change of $f$, or in other words, how the rate of change is changing.
-Furthermore, by executing the derivative function over and over again, we can generalize from the second derivative to the $n$-th derivative.
+We may apply the derivative any number of times to obtain what is called the $n$-th derivative.
 To keep the notation clean, we will denote the $n$-th derivative as

 $$
 f^{(n)}(x) = \frac{d^{n}f}{dx^{n}} = \left(\frac{d}{dx}\right)^{n} f.
 $$

-Below, we visualize the $f^{(2)}(x)$, $f^{(1)}(x)$, and $f(x)$.
-First, if the second derivative $f^{(2)}(x)$ is a positive constant, that means that the first derivative is increasing.
+Let us try to understand *why* this is a useful notion.
+Below, we visualize $f^{(2)}(x)$, $f^{(1)}(x)$, and $f(x)$.

+First, consider the case that the second derivative $f^{(2)}(x)$ is a positive constant.
+This means that the slope of the first derivative is positive.
 As a result, the first derivative $f^{(1)}(x)$ may start out negative, becomes zero at a point, and then becomes positive in the end.
-Therefore, the function $f$ itself decreases, flattens out, then increases.
+This tells us the slope of our original function $f$ and therefore, the function $f$ itself decreases, flattens out, then increases.
 In other words, the function $f$ curves up, and has a single minimum as is shown in :numref:`fig_positive-second`.

 ![If we assume the second derivative is a positive constant, then the fist derivative in increasing, which implies the function itself has a minimum.](../img/posSecDer.svg)
 :label:`fig_positive-second`

 Second, if the second derivative is a negative constant, that means that the first derivative is decreasing.
-Following that the first derivative may start out positive, becomes zero at a point, and then becomes negative.
+This implies the first derivative may start out positive, becomes zero at a point, and then becomes negative.
 Hence, the function $f$ itself increases, flattens out, then decreases.
 In other words, the function $f$ curves down, and has a single maximum as is shown in :numref:`fig_negative-second`.

 ![If we assume the second derivative is a negative constant, then the fist derivative in decreasing, which implies the function itself has a maximum.](../img/negSecDer.svg)
 :label:`fig_negative-second`

 Third, if the second derivative is a always zero, then the first derivative will never change---it is constant!
-This means that $f$ increases at a fixed rate, and $f$ is itself a straight line  as is shown in :numref:`fig_zero-second`.
+This means that $f$ increases (or decreases) at a fixed rate, and $f$ is itself a straight line  as is shown in :numref:`fig_zero-second`.

 ![If we assume the second derivative is zero, then the fist derivative is constant, which implies the function itself is a straight line.](../img/zeroSecDer.svg)
 :label:`fig_zero-second`

-To sum up, the second derivative can be interpreted as giving the way that the function $f$ curves.
+To summarize, the second derivative can be interpreted as describing the way that the function $f$ curves.
 A positive second derivative leads to a upwards curve, while a negative second derivative means that $f$ curves downwards, and a zero second derivative means that $f$ does not curve at all.

-Technically, if a second derivative exists, we can simply derive each order of the derivatives of $f$.
-Taking the function $g(x) = ax^{2}+ bx + c$ as an example.
+Let us take this one step further.
+Consider the function $g(x) = ax^{2}+ bx + c$.
 We can then compute that

 $$
 \begin{aligned}